-Learn about data tables in Actioner and how to configure them.
+Learn about tables in Actioner and how to configure them.

 A data table is an organized collection of information, or data that is set up for easy access, management and updating the information.
 Tables are used for various data processing operations, the most basic being the Create, Read, Update, and Delete (CRUD) operations.

-Data tables in Actioner are scoped to the app they are added to, meaning that they can be accessed, managed or updated inside the app they belong to.
-Actions in an app can use tables to store, get, update or delete the necessary data.
+Tables in Actioner are scoped to the app they are added to, meaning that they can be accessed, managed or updated inside the app they belong to.
+Actions in a workflow can use tables to store, get, update or delete the necessary data.
 For example, when a time-off request is submitted in a HR app that works in Slack, you can store the data of the request in a table for future use.

 You can use tables to: